My art of creation

 I always connect 100% with the process of each of my paintings.

-Each one takes me on a rollercoaster ride of emotions.
+Each painting takes me on a roller coaster ride of emotions.
 I move from hatred to love, limitations to freedom, frustration to control, exhaustion to energy, depression to excitement, weakness to strength and sadness to joy.

 I do not try to suppress or ward off the many emotions which arise, instead I use them to express my paintings.

 The idea evolves as it is sketched over and over and over again, now it’s there!
 Firstly, it must be transferred to the canvas requiring a 100% of my concentration, in order to make sure the dimensions are precise… so far, so good!

 The sketch has now been transferred to the big canvas and the dimensions are perfect… now we have to get reacquainted.

 I study my drawing from every angle for several hours whilst sitting, standing, lying down and walking around, and I imagine the finished work with its personal and unique expression.

 I gently start with a diluted layer of paint introducing the light and shadows.
 Next, my focus is on the painting as a whole.
 Whilst creating its base and background I allow for improvisation without losing control of the paintings figure.
 Similarly, I concentrate on expressing the painting’s figure without losing control of its background.
 Thus, the painting conveys a sense of complete harmony with vibrations and energy which expresses its unique flow.
 This is a process I repeat several times.

 By using several layers of paint and choosing opposing colours, the viewer is able to see a lower layer of colours permeate through to the surface which is equally important to the completed design.